-Catalans declare independence from Spain
+Catalan independence crisis escalates

 The Catalan regional parliament has voted to declare independence from Spain, while the Spanish parliament has approved direct rule over the region.

-Catalan MPs backed the motion 70-10 in a ballot boycotted by the opposition.

-Spanish Prime Minister Mariano Rajoy earlier told senators direct rule was needed to return "law, democracy and stability" to Catalonia.
+Spanish Prime Minister Mariano Rajoy had told senators direct rule was needed to return "law, democracy and stability" to Catalonia.

-The crisis began when Catalans backed independence in a disputed vote earlier this month.
+The crisis began earlier this month when Catalonia held a controversial referendum on independence.

-The Catalan government said that of the 43% of potential voters who took part in the referendum, 90% were in favour of independence.
+The Catalan government said that of the 43% of potential voters who took part, 90% were in favour of independence.
 But Spain's Constitutional Court had ruled the vote illegal.

 What happened in the Catalan parliament?

-The debate came after Catalan President Carles Puigdemont on Thursday opted against declaring independence or calling early elections, instead calling on MPs to decide.

-A motion declaring independence was approved with 70 in favour, 10 against, and two abstentions in the 135-seat chamber.
+A motion declaring independence was approved on Friday with 70 in favour, 10 against, and two abstentions in the 135-seat chamber.

 The measure calls for the transfer of legal powers from Spain to an independent Catalonia.

-But the Spanish Constitutional Court is likely to declare it illegal, and few in the international community will recognise Catalan statehood.
+But the Spanish Constitutional Court is likely to declare it illegal, while the US, UK, Germany and France all expressed support for Spanish unity.

-Immediately afterwards, Mr Rajoy called for all Spaniards to remain calm, promising to "restore legality" to Catalonia.
+European Commission chief Jean-Claude Juncker said the EU "doesn't need any more cracks, more splits".

+Catalan President Carles Puigdemont has called for supporters to "maintain the momentum" in a peaceful manner.

 What will the Spanish government do next?